 We arrived at the peninsula of St. Bartholomä to visit the Baroque pilgrimage church with its characteristic of the red onion dome.

-In another 20 minutes boat ride is reached the station Salet, the other end of the eight kilometer long Königssee Breathtaking here is the Obersee, which was once separated by glacier debris from the Königssee.
+In another 20 minutes the boat ride reached the station Salet, the other end of the eight kilometer long Königssee Breathtaking here is the Obersee, which was once separated by glacier debris from the Königssee.

 Tip: Very popular boat trip, so get there early to avoid the crowd to buy tickets.
 Boats leave every 20 minutes and very well organized before embarkation.
 Serene scenery and echo bonus on boat trip en route to St. Bartholomä.
 It’s a tourist trap where people tend to get off for a potty break and have a long lunch.
 To avoid the masses, go onto Salet station and take a short walk up to very pretty Obersee.